 These cookies are also what allow you to seamlessly login to your most recently visited accounts without having to enter your username and password.
 Cookie anyone?

-Like the birds, you can remove the cookie trail to avoid being tracked online.
+Like the birds, you can avoid being tracked online.

 One way on how to avoid being tracked online through cookie detection is to clear out your internet browsing history after each session as well as set your browsing options to private.
 You can also use a website called CCleaner to delete those hard-to-reach cookie ‘crumbs’ from your internet browsing history and so be extra safe.